Cluster Jobs#

 , SkyPilot provisioned the cluster with exactly the same resources as those

-required for the task.
+required for the job.
 Thus, lm-cluster

 has 4 H100 GPUs.